Lurk/ac2023/readme.md

 ## Day 22

 The first part of the first task looks like 3D Tetris.

+I am pretty sure that there is math that answers the question if two segments intersect each other.